Old Roosevelt Bridge: History

 A second two-lane bascule bridge (the one operating today) was built in 1964 right next to the 1934 bridge in an effort to widen the river crossing to four lanes.
 The newer bridge would carry northbound traffic, while the 1934 bridge would carry southbound traffic.

 When the new high-level Roosevelt Bridge was completed in 1996, US 1 was rerouted over the new span.
 After the new bridge opened, the Old Roosevelt Bridge remained in service for local traffic and was reduced to two lanes on the 1964 bascule bridge.
 The 1934 bridge, which had operated for over 60 years, was then demolished.
-Although a small part of the 1934 span still stands abandoned on the north side of the river.
+A small part of the 1934 span still stands abandoned on the north side of the river.

-Although the rest of the old Dixie Highway adjacent to the bridge has been given to the city of Stuart, the Florida Department of Transportation continues to maintain the bridge as unsigned State Road 707.